w3f/polkadot-wiki/docs/learn/learn-proxies.md

 Proxies that are of the type **Auction** are accounts that allow transactions pertaining to parachain auctions and crowdloans.
 The Auction proxy account can sign those transactions on behalf of an account in cold storage.
-If you already setup a Non-transfer proxy account, it can do everything an Auction proxy can do.
+If you already set up a Non-transfer proxy account, it can do everything an Auction proxy can do.
 Before participating in a crowdloan using an Auction proxy, it is recommended that you check with the respective parachain team for any possible issues pertaining to the crowdloan rewards distribution.